Evenjine/New-3DS-94-exclusive-game-ratings/README.md

 Fire Emblem Warriors
 Back in 1995 64

-Here's the translation:
-Summary: Only the following games are worth playing; the rest are considered garbage.
-Xenoblade Chronicles 3D
-The Binding of Isaac: Rebirth
-Minecraft: New Nintendo 3DS Edition
-Fire Emblem Warriors
-Back in 1995 64

 Among these, The Binding of Isaac, Minecraft, and Back in 1995 are multi-platform games (playable on PC and other systems).
 Fire Emblem Warriors is a "Musou" (horde-slasher) game, which not everyone enjoys.
 This means Xenoblade Chronicles 3D is arguably the only truly indispensable title that can only be played on a New 3DS or New 2DS.
 If you don't care for Xenoblade Chronicles 3D, then an older 3DS (or 2DS) will suffice (assuming you're not considering the naked-eye 3D, as the older 3DS's brightness and visual experience aren't as comfortable as the 2DS).